 If you have the risk tolerance, sufficient investment horizon, and a well-diversified portfolio to invest in a speculative business like Archer Aviation, this could be an intriguing business to invest in the future of air mobility networks.
 On the other hand, if you prefer value or dividend-oriented businesses in more established industries, this stock might not be for you.

-The company will have two correlating business segments.
-The first will be Archer UAM, its direct-to-consumer aerial ride share service.
-The second will be Archer Direct, a segment through which it sells its own aircraft to third-party operators.
+Once it gets FAA approval, the company will have two correlating business segments: Archer UAM, its direct-to-consumer aerial ride-share service, and Archer Direct, a segment through which it sells its own aircraft to third-party operators.

-Right now, neither Archer UAM nor Archer Direct is generating revenue for the business because the company is waiting for final government approvals for its aircraft to enter service.
-If all goes according to plan, the first Midnight commercial flights could occur in 2025.
-It's worth noting that Archer Aviation is actively working to build out its manufacturing infrastructure so that when approved, it can keep its supply chain moving and roll out production of Midnight aircraft at scale.
+Right now, neither Archer UAM nor Archer Direct is generating revenue while the company awaits final government approval.
+Archer Aviation is actively working to build out its manufacturing infrastructure so that when approved, it can keep its supply chain moving and roll out production of Midnight aircraft at scale.

 Profitability